RUACH ~ Youth, Families & Teen Learning

 RUACH – רוּחַ” is Hebrew for spirit, energy, wind and life!

-We continue to explore creative and meaningful ways of learning, building upon years of community-based, joyous community programs for youth and families.
-We welcome registrations for the 2023-24/5784 year ahead.
-To speak with Rabbi Riqi, please click here.
+We explore creative and meaningful ways of learning, with community-based, joyous community programs for youth and families.

 Joyous, Deeply Rooted, Child-Led

-We believe in nurturing the inner wisdom of children and young people with learning about progressive Jewish values, empowering families, and creating learning environments that support and encourage wisdom, asking great questions (always more questions!), and having friendships with each other, teachers, Rabbi Riqi, students and families to expand and flourish.
+We believe in nurturing the inner wisdom of children and young people with learning about progressive Jewish values, empowering families, and creating learning environments that support and encourage wisdom, asking great questions (always more questions!), and having friendships with each other, teachers, Rabbah Riqi, students and families to expand and flourish.

 In a child-led approach, we affirm that young people are the experts of their own experiences and learning styles, and work to meet all students where they are.

-Our RUACH classes and program offerings build community, offer meaningful entryways into Jewish life, celebrate diversity, and deepen our commitment to tikkun olam (repairing the world) and love for our planet.
+RUACH classes and program offerings build community, offer meaningful entryways into Jewish life, celebrate diversity, and deepen our commitment to tikkun olam (repairing the world) and love for our planet.
 With teachers and mentors, friends and family, we study, make Hebrew learning fun and useful, celebrate all the holidays, bring core Jewish values to life, go on “chavaya” real-world outings, delve into subjects through specialties and electives, do projects, build and make art, and have a lot of fun!

 RUACH includes: